Judy-45/LSE-DS105-Data-Dwelling-Detectives/index.md

 The median score is similar to the average overall, but notably lower for "diversity of surrounding shops."
 This suggests some variability or lower perceptions of shop diversity among residents.

-In summary, while Chapter Apartments offer advantages such as transportation convenience, access to pharmacy services, and a satisfactory range of food options, there may be a potential disadvantage in terms of safety, as indicated by the lower score.
+Overall, while Chapter Apartments offer advantages such as transportation convenience, access to pharmacy services, and a satisfactory range of food options, there may be a potential disadvantage in terms of safety, as indicated by the lower score.